Skip to content

 $ sed -i.bak '/pattern/d' ./file

-Since the pattern is a regular expression, special characters should be escaped.
+Since the pattern is a regular expression, special regex characters should be escaped.
 For example, to remove all lines containing example.com:

 $ sed -i '/example\.com/d' ./file